 Without a moment lost, we shoved off and set out for Viewport.

-Lethargic, I sat curled on the bench in the aft-most aspect of the cockpit, blanket tight around me, cap pulled low over my brow, leaning a shoulder against the rail and gazing back at the makeshift coastal town as we headed back out the sea.
+Lethargic, I sat curled on the bench in the aft-most aspect of the cockpit, blanket tight around me, cap pulled low over my brow, leaning a shoulder against the rail and gazing back at the makeshift coastal town as the young captain sat beside me at the tiller, adjusting the sails to take us back out the sea.
 As I began to doze, the town seemed like a moving abstract painting where vessels of every size and distinctly shaped glided here and there in a dazzle of colors.
 When one ship departed, another took her place, smoothly, as though it was choreographed.
 Pelicans soared low below ships’ bows.
 Seagulls fluttered like a swarms of bees in places, harassing successful fishermen for a taste of their prize.

 Soon land slipped outside of my scope of view however I noticed that giant, The Lantern, had made sail and bore away slowly in the opposite direction, which my groggy mind found queer because we were headed to the same place.
 I gradually suspected it had something to do with operating a vessel of that magnitude.
 Maybe we coursed through waters too shallow for the the galleon.
 Maybe she was forced to strike out in that direction for the deeper waters before she could turn toward Viewport.
 That would be logical.
 Such a monstrous ship.

 “Mermaids always come back for their purses,” I mumbled to myself.
 “Mermaids…”

 The waters around our little sloop darkened all at once.
 I presumed we were sailing over a broad reef or ridge of rocks clothed in lichen, and yet the darkness moved away from us at a speed greater than we traveled.
 It was too big to be a whale but too dark to be a school.
 The mass turned very deliberately in the direction of the Lantern.